 So the general consensus among housing analysts is that home prices in Bellevue (and the broader Seattle metro area) may not rise by much, but prices are still higher in this area compared to other centers near Seattle and in Washington State as a whole.
 Strong demand and limited supply will be driving factors next year as well.

-Have questions?
+If you are planning to buy a house in Bellevue some time soon, you will want to team up with a seasoned mortgage company.
 Sammamish Mortgage is a local, family-owned company based in Bellevue, Washington.
 We serve the entire state, as well as the broader Pacific Northwest region that includes Idaho, Colorado, and Oregon.
 We offer a wide variety of mortgage programs and products with flexible qualification criteria.
 Please contact us if you have mortgage-related questions.